Time-resolved lateral spin-caloric transport of optically generated spin packets in n-GaAs: Introduction

-Here, we take advantage of the spatial and temporal resolution of optical pump-probe experiments to directly map lateral transport of electron spin packets driven by laser-induced local temperature gradients in n-GaAs revealing hot electron-driven lateral spin Seebeck transport without phonon drag contributions.
-The spin Seebeck transport parameters such as the spin drift velocity $v_s$, the spin diffusion coefficient $D_s$, and the spin dephasing time $T_2^*$ are compared to corresponding values from electric field-driven spin transport experiments.
-In addition to the determination of the spin Seebeck coefficient, the latter experiments allow to verify the non-classical Einstein relation which was predicted for moderately doped semiconductors at low temperatures \cite{2000Flatte-PRL84,1994Chyan-JJAP33}.
+Here, we present diffusive transport of electron spin polarization in a local temperature gradient in non-magnetic n-GaAs.
+In contrast to the SSE observed in magnetic materials using ISHE detection, in our experimental approach, we take advantage of the spatial and temporal resolution of optical pump-probe experiments.
+These enable to directly map and detect lateral transport of electron spin packets driven by laser-induced local temperature gradients in n-GaAs.
+The basic transport feature is a spin-polarized analog of the charge-based Seebeck effect, except for the detection scheme.
+A fascinating and unique feature of our lateral spin-caloric transport (LSCT) under local laser heating is that the hot-electron driven spin transport is free of phonon drag contributions.
+The method yields direct access to the spin transport parameters, such as the spin diffusion velocity $v_\mathrm{s}$, the spin diffusion coefficient $D_\mathrm{s}$, and the spin dephasing time $T_2^*$ \cite{note1}.
+We show that the diffusive LSCT is corroborated by the dependence of the spin diffusion velocity $v_\mathrm{s}$ on the heating laser position, on the lattice temperature $T_\mathrm{L}$ and on the heating laser power.
+Further evidence stems from the independence of the LSCT-Seebeck coefficient from the lattice temperature $T_\mathrm{L}$ as well as of the spin diffusion constant $D_\mathrm{s}$ from the electric field and the overheating of the electron system $\Delta T=T_\mathrm{e}-T_\mathrm{L}$ with $T_\mathrm{e}$ being the electron temperature.
+The dependence of $D_\mathrm{s}$ and the spin dephasing time $T_2^*$ on the heating laser spot position gives evidence for enhanced electron densities resulting in electron-electron scattering and screening effects.
+The spin transport parameters are contrasted with corresponding values from our electric field-driven spin drift experiments.
+The latter allow to verify the non-classical Einstein relation which was predicted for moderately doped semiconductors at low temperatures, but has not been experimentally verified with respect to the electronic states involved \cite{2000Flatte-PRL84,1994Chyan-JJAP33}.
+The donor band (DB) states, modeled by a Gaussian density of states, play a crucial role in this validation.